What You Need to Self-Publish Your Book

 • ISBN – An International Standard Book Number is a 13-digit number that every published book must have.
 It typically appears on the book cover (usually the back) and the title page.

 • Bar code – This is that set of lines that can be scanned to tell your book’s price among other retail information.
+Your self-publishing company typically gives this to you for free.

 • Cover art – You may want to have a designer or illustrator create a special image for your book’s front and back cover, to help set it apart from other self-published books that use templates.